greyhypotheses/greyhypotheses.github.io/index.md

 The <a href="https://github.com/greyhypotheses" target="\_blank">repositories</a> of greyhypotheses are grouped into GitHub organisations.
 The [Structure](greyhypotheses/structure.md) section outlines these organisations.
 All repositories are outlined within <a href="https://github.com/greyhypotheses" target="\_blank">GitHub</a>.

-**Note**: Almost all the projects I have been involved in are private organisation/institution projects, and hence can neither be detailed nor shared.
+**Note**: Almost all the projects I have been involved in are private organisation/institution projects, hence the projects can neither be detailed nor shared.